starryAmy/starryAmy/README.md

 To pursue this interest, I moved to Japan and graduated from the [Le Wagon](https://www.lewagon.com/) coding bootcamp, where I built full-stack web applications using **Ruby on Rails**, **JavaScript**, and **front-end technologies**.
 I’m now excited to continue building products that make a positive impact in the world. ✨

 I'm always eager to learn new skills and explore different areas of tech.
-Along the way, **I even built my own [blog](https://404-peace-not-found.ghost.io/) to document everything** I've learned on this exciting journey.
+Along the way, **I even built my own [blog](https://404-peace-not-found.ghost.io/) to document my life and everything** I've learned on this exciting journey.
 Feel free to reach out if you'd like to connect or just have a chat — I’d love to hear from you!

 P.S.
 When I’m not coding, you’ll probably find me dancing to K-pop choreography! 💃